tildearrow/furnace/doc/1-intro/quickstart.md

 the most basic unit of time is the **tick**. almost always, videogame systems take actions based on each frame of video, and these most often happen at 60 times per second, usually expressed as 60Hz. (this is for NTSC systems; systems that expect PAL will use 50Hz, and arcade games can use all sorts of different values...) because of this timing, everything that happens during playback will happen on a tick, never in between ticks.

-if we click on the "Speed" tab at the top-right of the interface, we'll see the "Base Tempo" line at the top has the tick rate shown as "60Hz" to the right. we could change the base tempo to something arbitrary and the tick rate would change accordingly, but this wouldn't be authentic to the system's capabilities, so let's leave the base tempo at 150. we see the calculated tempo two lines down, after the input for "Divider"; it reads 150.00 BPM.
+if we click on the "Speed" tab at the top-right of the interface, we'll see the "Base Tempo" line at the top shows the tick rate as "60Hz" to the right. we could change the base tempo to something arbitrary and the tick rate would change accordingly, but this wouldn't be authentic to the system's capabilities, so let's leave the base tempo at 150. we see the calculated tempo two lines down, after the input for "Divider"; it reads 150.00 BPM.

 {{ speed tab with tempo readout circled }}